Grayson Group Ltd: Conditions of Sale

 11.1.
 The Seller shall not be liable to the Buyer, or be in breach of the contract, by reason of any delay in performing, or any failure to perform, any of the Seller’s obligations if the delay or failure was due to any cause beyond the Seller’s reasonable control.

 12.1.
-The Buyer shall indemnify the Seller against any liability and cost arising out of the use of the goods, or under the health and safety at work etc. act 1974 or any statutory modification or re-enactment thereof in respect of the goods.
+The Buyer shall indemnify the Seller against any liability and cost arising out of the use of the goods other than in accordance with the Seller’s instructions, or under the health and safety at work etc. act 1974 or any statutory modification or re-enactment thereof in respect of the goods.

 13. Insolvency of buyer